syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Size-Customization.md

 }
 {% endhighlight %}

-The following screenshot shows the output of QueryItemSize.
 You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/AutoFit-1318092121).

 ![](SfListView_images/QueryItemSize.jpg)